madss-bin/LoomPHP/README.md

 # LoomPHP

 LoomPHP is a lightweight, modern boilerplate designed to bring framework-level developer experience (DX) and tooling to vanilla PHP applications.
-It combines file-based routing, global middleware hooks, and a Svelte-like reactive client store with Tailwind CSS v4, Basecoat UI components, and Vite-powered Hot Module Replacement (HMR).

 ## Installation & Getting Started